HenrikSamuelsson/reading-the-productivity-project/README.md

-# reading-the-productivity-project
+# Reading - The Productivity Project

 Compilation of material from when reading the book The Productivity Project by Chris Bailey, Crown Currency 2016.